 b.
-The principal façade of each building should face a street or shared open space and should include an operable pedestrian entrance (the front entry).
+The principal façade of each building shall face a common driveway, street, or shared open space and shall include an operable pedestrian entrance (the front entry).

 i.
 Front entries shall be easy to find on the front façade of a building.
 An entry shall have a prominent position and shall be indicated by a building element such as a porch, portico, stoop, recessed entry, or a noticeable door surround.